flaxandteal/flaxandteal-website/content/pages/team.md

 ### Aoife Watson | Project Manager
 ![Aoife.png](/images/Aoife.png) </br>

-[Aoife](https://www.linkedin.com/in/aoife-watson/) Aoife takes over our project management side with a PhD from Ulster University in clinical research and agile methodologies.
+[Aoife](https://www.linkedin.com/in/aoife-watson/) takes over our project management side with a PhD from Ulster University in clinical research and agile methodologies.
+Aoife has experience with SPSS and R and has provided mentoring to companies surrounding Digital Transformation.

 ### Ellery Ames | Scientific Software Engineer
 ![Ellery.png](/images/Ellery.png) </br>